STATEMENT

 The most powerful influence in my development as an artist has been my relationship with my dear friend, teacher, and mentor in life, Julio Alpuy.
 Alpuy, from the original Joaquin Torres-García workshop, El Taller Torres-García (the most significant art community of its time in Latin America, 1943-1962) inspired my passion for painting.

 My work is guided by the principals of abstraction; to simplify in order to expose the subject’s essence.
 Though I may work from a model, it is first and foremost a painting, separate from the model, constructed with elements of line, tone, and form.
 The still life in a painting is not merely an illusion of the real thing.
-It is transposed into a plastic equivalent.
-The painting takes on its own reality independent from its inspiration.
+It is transposed into a plastic equivalent, therefore the painting itself takes on its own reality independent from its inspiration.

 Using a limited palette, I am forced to pay close attention to value.
 Rather than attempting to imitate the exact color in a still life, for example, I aim to capture the expression of that color.